-08 Sep Are You Engaging Your Stakeholders?
+08 Sep Are You Shouting Into the Void?

 COVID-19 has changed the way many of us work and those changes are unlikely to be temporary.
 A huge number of businesses have found themselves switching to doing business online.
 There are many advantages to being online, not least the ability to engage directly with existing and potential customers directly, but the downside is that people are bombarded with online content every second of every day, and some companies have huge teams and mega budgets to work with.
 So, how do you cut through and make your business heard?

 What Do Your Stakeholders Want to Hear?

 Firstly, it is really important to focus on what your audience wants to hear, read or see, not on what you want to tell them.
 This can be a difficult mindshift for businesses and it is easy to understand why.
 You spend so much time in your business, working on making it the best it can possibly be, you are proud of it and you want to share your excitement with the world.
 The trouble is, so does everyone else.
 What can seem exciting to you, might not be exciting to your potential customers, suppliers, partners or investors.
 When you are competing in an increasingly crowded online space, you can’t afford to waste time talking about things your audience isn’t interested in.